5. JobsTactician

 LevelProficiency BonusSPTraits

-3+2Tactician Spellcasting, Galvanize, Tactical Command
+3+2Tactician Spellcasting, Galvanize, Strategic Weave, Tactical Command

 4+2Ability Score Increase